Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

-The exclusive meson electroproduction cross section can be written as~\cite{Drechsel:1992pn}:
+The exclusive meson electroproduction cross section can be written ~\cite{Drechsel:1992pn} in terms of contributions from longitudinally (L) and transversely (T) polarized photons and their interference as:

 where $h(\pm 1)$ is the helicity of the initial lepton, $E$ is the incident beam energy and $\phi$ is an angle between leptonic and hadronic planes defined according to the Trento convention~\cite{Bacchetta:2004jz}.
-The kinematic factor $\frac{d^2~ \Gamma_{\gamma}}{dQ^2 dx_B} $ and $\epsilon$ are the virtual photon flux and the degree of longitudinal polarization defined as:
+The virtual photon flux \cite{PhysRev.129.1834} $\frac{d^2~ \Gamma_{\gamma}}{dQ^2 dx_B} $ and the degree of longitudinal polarization $\epsilon$ are defined as:

-where $M_p$ is the proton mass and
+where $M_p$ is the proton mass and $y=[q\cdot p]/[k\cdot p]$.